solo-fsw/Eva/README.md

 - P – Ping the SrBox2020 to see if it’s alive.
 Response: *Pong,Eva*

 Other commands will be ignored.
-Response : Unknown command
+Response: *Unknown command*

 Commands are case sensitive.